alfonsof/terraform-aws-examples/code/12-if-statements-example/README.md

 # Terraform If-Statements & If-Else-Statements example

-This folder contains a If-Statements and If-Else-Statements example of a [Terraform](https://www.terraform.io/) file on AWS (Amazon Web Services).
+This folder contains an If-Statements and If-Else-Statements example of a [Terraform](https://www.terraform.io/) file on AWS (Amazon Web Services).

 It shows how to use a: